 James Moore, CPAs has become a trusted resource for CareerSource Tampa Bay (CSTB).
 They have displayed extensive knowledge of workforce development boards and a firm understanding of the guidelines and requirements surrounding the system, programs and the funding received.
-In addition, the CPA firm has consistently upheld a high level of responsiveness and have met all required reporting deadlines.
+In addition, the CPA firm has consistently upheld a high level of responsiveness and has met all required reporting deadlines.

-The attached audit and tax engagement letter (engagement letter) describes the CPA's terms and conditions for the year ended June 30, 2022 and represents Option three (3) of the four (4) year option to extend.
+The attached engagement letter describes the CPA's terms and conditions for the year ended June 30, 2023, and represents the final option of the four (4) year option to extend.
 The form and content are materially consistent with the prior year.